IBM/wc-devops-utilities/README.md

 # WebSphere Commerce DevOps Utilities #

-WebSphere commerce DevOps Utilities<!--Tiffany: This seems to be a new term, which I didn't see anywhere.
-What does that mean?
-What are contained in this utility?-->, provided as a reference tool set<!--Tiffany: What does this mean?-->, support deploying and operating WebSphere Commerce V9 in a Kubernetes environment.
-For more information about WebSphere Commerce V9, see [WebSphere Commerce Version 9 knowledge Center](https://www.ibm.com/support/knowledgecenter/SSZLC2_9.0.0/landing/wc_welcome.htm)<!--Tiffany: I don't think we have reference on Kubernetes on KC-->.
+WebSphere commerce DevOps Utilities is a reference tool chain to support deploying and operating WebSphere Commerce V9 in a Kubernetes environment.

+For more information about WebSphere Commerce V9, see [WebSphere Commerce Version 9 knowledge Center](https://www.ibm.com/support/knowledgecenter/SSZLC2_9.0.0/landing/wc_welcome.htm).

-WebSphere Commerce DevOps Utilities also support deploying WebSphere Commerce V9+ in IBM Cloud Private (ICP).
+By using WebSphere Commerce DevOps Utilities, you can also deploy WebSphere Commerce V9+ in IBM Cloud Private (ICP).
 For more information on ICP, see [IBM Cloud Private](https://www.ibm.com/cloud/private).

-WebSphere Commerce DevOps Utilities are built and deployed as Docker images, which includes the following components:
+WebSphere Commerce DevOps Utilities are built and deployed as Docker images, including the following:
-* DeployControllerDesign
+* DeployController
 * DeploySlave
 * SupportContainer

-All of the three components are delivered as docker images.

-Component  |  Embedded Assets  | Role and description
+Docker image |  Embedded assets  | Role and description
 ------------- | -------------| -------------
-DeployController | Jenkins / Pre-defined Jenkins job / DevOps backend scripts |  A Jenkins-based tool to work as the controller to trigger related jobs and fulfill tasks such as environment deployment and Docker image build
+DeployController | Jenkins/ Pre-defined Jenkins job/ DevOps backend scripts |  A Jenkins-based tool to work as the controller to trigger related jobs and fulfill tasks such as environment deployment and Docker image build
 DeploySlave  | Dockerd / Helm client / DevOps backend scripts | Can be triggered by DeployController to build customized Docker image including your customization package and can then be deployed in the Kubernetes environment  with Helm
-SupportContainer | DevOps backend scripts | Handles Helm pre- and post-deployment hook<!--Tiffany: What does "hook" mean?--> / Works as commander to control the startup sequence
+SupportContainer | DevOps backend scripts | Handles Helm pre- and post-deployment hook/ Works as commander to control the startup sequence

-Vault and Nexus Docker images, by default, are seamlessly integrated with the DevOps Utilities. <!--Tiffany: Is Vault and Nexus part of the Github scope?-->
+Vault and Nexus Docker images, by default, are seamlessly integrated with the DevOps Utilities.

 In the WebSphere Commerce DevOps utilities: